Shorter-Shenck/Zillow_Cluster_Regression/README.md

 * Basic histograms/boxplot for categories
 > Take care of outliers
 > Handle any possible threats of data leakage

 > Feature Engineering *shifted to accomodate removal of outliers*
 * Decades: Columns featuring the decade in which the home was
 * Age: Columns that have the Age
 * Size: Column created to categorize homes by size
+* Openness: Column created to measure the 'opennes'
 * Estimated Tax Rate: Created to estimate a tax rate based off the home_value divided by the tax rate
+* Some calculation involving tax value vs lotsize and structure size/taxsssssss......
 > Split data
 > Scale data
 > Collect and collate section *Takeaways*